Mountain gorilla: Behaviour and ecology

 The home range used by one group of gorillas during one year is influenced by availability of food sources and usually includes several vegetation zones.
 George Schaller identified ten distinct zones, including: bamboo forest at 2200–2800 m; Hagenia forest at 2800–3400 m; and the giant senecio zone at 3400–4300 m.
 The mountain gorilla spends most of its time in Hagenia forest, where galium vines are found year-round.
 All parts of this vine are consumed: leaves, stems, flowers, and berries.
 It travels to the bamboo forest during the few months of the year when fresh shoots are available, and it climbs into subalpine regions to eat the soft centers of giant senecio trees.

 Diet

-The mountain gorilla is primarily a herbivore; the majority of its diet is composed of the leaves, shoots, and stems (85.8%) of 142 plant species.
-It also feeds on bark (6.9%), roots (3.3%), flowers (2.3%), and fruit (1.7%), as well as small invertebrates.
-(0.1%).
-In a year long study in Bwindi Impenetrable Forest adult males ate an average of 18.8 kg of food a day, while a females ate 14.9 kg.
+The mountain gorilla is primarily a herbivore; the majority of its diet is composed of the leaves, shoots, stems, and pith (85.8%) of 142 plant species.
+It also feeds on bark and wood (6.9%), roots and their epithelium (3.3%), flowers (2.3%), and fruit (1.7%), as well as small invertebrates, fungi, galls, and gorilla dung (0.1%).
+In a year long study in Bwindi Impenetrable Forest adult males ate an average of 18.8 kg of food a day, while females ate 14.9 kg.